maxlandon/wiregost/modules/README.md

 ## Modules

-The `modules` contains all modules available in Wiregost
+The `modules` directory contains all modules available in Wiregost

 The following are available modules types: